asdumitrescu/Terraform_EKS_AutoInstall/README.md

 ---

 ## Cleanup

-Before detroying you have to remove the load balancer of ArgoCD
+In case you applied ArgoCD into your cluster, before detroying the infrastructure created earlier you have to remove the load balancer of ArgoCD using the following command
 ```bash
 kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "ClusterIP"}}'
 ```